 - Features: the E310 has a manual interface with only simple controls – a pulse switch and a variable 10-speed dial (no preset programs or a secondary on/off switch).
 It is one of the most basic Vitamix models but blends just as well as any other Vitamix machine.

-- Price: with the exception of a few reconditioned Vitamix models, the E310 is the best priced Vitamix blender.
+- Price: except for a few reconditioned Vitamix models, the E310 is the best-priced Vitamix blender.

 - Compatibility: because the E310 isn’t a Smart System blender, it isn’t equipped with SELF-DETECT™ Technology or wireless connectivity.
 Therefore, it is also not compatible with any of the SELF-DETECT containers.
 On the other hand, it can be used with Vitamix containers going back to the mid-90s.

 - Noise: the E310 is one of the loudest Vitamix blenders, going up to 98 dB at maximum speed.

 Best Rated Vitamix Blender

 The 5200 is one of the most popular high-end blenders, even though Vitamix had come out with more than 20 new models since 2007 when it was first released.
-The Wirecutter and American’s Test Kitchen both maintain that the 5200, is the best blender you can buy.
+The Wirecutter and American’s Test Kitchen maintain that the 5200 is the best blender you can buy.

 - Power: all Legacy (Classic) Vitamix blenders come with a 2 HP motor, drawing 1380 watts.
 The reason for a 2 HP motor (as opposed to a 2.2 HP motor) is a 3-inch blade in the 64-oz tall containers (as opposed to a 4-inch blade in the 64-oz low-profile container).